-The Abbey Chorus is the campus choral ensemble made of up students, faculty and other interested persons.
-The ensemble primarily performs sacred works of the past 500 years but also does a variety of secular music from folk songs to musicals.
-The chorus is under the direction of Abbey organist Karen Hite Jacob, email@example.com.
+The Abbey Chorus is the campus choral ensemble made of up students, faculty, and interested community members.
+The ensemble primarily performs sacred works and a variety of secular music from folk songs to musicals.
+Since January 2022, the chorus has been under the direction of Daniel Wynkoop, email@example.com.

 Abbey instrumental ensemble

 The ensemble is a campus group of diverse band and orchestra instruments made up of students, faculty or other interested persons.
 Under the direction of Samuel P. Stowe, III, they perform two concerts during the academic year and provide music for other campus events.

 Abbey Players (Theatre Organization)